Communities in Norfolk County, Ontario: Walsh

-Walsh's other cemetery is the Walsh United Church Cemetery.
-It has at least 533 individuals and/or families buried there and it was established around 1830.
-People buried there were typically born between the late-19th century to the mid-20th century.
-Common last names found at the Walsh United Cemetery are Armstong, Anderson, Barker, Becker, Bingleman, and Boughner.
-There are at least four members of the Millennials generation (born between 1980 and 2005) that are buried at Walsh United Church Cemetery.

 An annual fair held in the hamlet called the Donnybrook Fair attracts kids and adults from the area in the middle of September.

 It has been held since 1857, with the fair growing in size and quality every year.
 Children who attend school within the immediate vicinity are allowed to enter any artwork that they produced themselves in addition to their own crafts and agriculture-related artifacts.
 They are typically between the ages of 5 and 13.
 Homeschooled children may also enter the contests.
 In the 2011 edition of the Donnybrook Fair, these local students have managed to win $1346 in tax-free cash.
 This monetary award encourages children to save up for higher education opportunities.
 The short-term effects of the award system encourages children to work on their innovative spirit and improve their work ethics.
 Although the winner of the Donnybrook Fair demolition derby is no longer assured a spot in the Norfolk County Fair version of the event, the prize money keeps increasing and the event is done over a traditional dirt track.
 Fundraising for the Donnybrook Fair involves a Victoria Day brunch, an annual spring barbecue, and numerous raffles.

 Walsingham

 Walsingham is a hamlet in Norfolk County that is located south of Valley Heights Secondary School.
 Very close to this settlement, the land was purchased from the Mississauga First Nation and some families settled there by 1791.
 Others, including Loyalists who had fought in the American Revolution, arrived later at the so-called Long Point Settlement.
 The area was heavily treed and was important in the lumber industry until it closed in about 1878.

 The farms and mills that had been built here were extensively damaged in 1814, during the War of 1812.
 Everything was rebuilt and the community was doing well by 1825.

-Agriculture is the main industry and commerce is extremely limited.
-Mennonites from this region attend Valley Heights Secondary School as it is located close to their parents' farmland and provides them with the innovative tools they need to enhance their experience in the agricultural industry.